 Transplanting begins when the plants have 3-4 good strong leaves.
 Do not allow the plants to get any larger in pots as they will quickly become root-bound and will then struggle to get established quickly in the ground.

-Space your brussels sprout plants 20 (50cm) inches apart in rows 2 feet (60cm) apart.
+Space your brussels sprout plants 50cm (20in) apart in rows 60cm (2 feet) apart.

-When planting be sure to firm the plants around the stem, brussel sprout plants really do enjoy being firm in the ground.
+When planting, be sure to firm the plants around the stem.
+Brussels sprout plants really do enjoy being firm in the ground.